Bhargav19-root/docs/links/folders.md

 # Folders

-Learn how to organize your links using folders in LinkUTM for better campaign management.
+Learn how to organize your links using folders in linkutm for better campaign management.

 ## Overview